-Mangawhai attracts a wide range of New Zealand bird species, including the New Zealand Fairy Tern, New Zealand's rarest endemic bird.
+Mangawhai attracts a wide range of New Zealand bird species, and home to the New Zealand Fairy Tern, New Zealand's rarest endemic bird.
 Mangawhai lodge is an ideal destination for bird watching in New Zealand We cater for individuals, couples or birding groups- please contact us for prices.

 Turnstones and Godwits migrate from Alaska and Siberia arriving late September and leave in late March and early April.
 A Black Shag colony breed and live in a tree at the far end of the famous Mangawhai Cliff Top Walkway.

 Birds commonly seen around Mangawhai Lodge include: